 Use our ovulation calculator to get an approximation for when you ovulate.
 The more you know about your cycle, the easier it will be to know your fertile window.

-You can get a wider fertility window if you use an ovulation test that also detects estradiol (a form of estrogen).
-In the days leading up to the LH surge, your estradiol levels will also rise, which then reaches a threshold that triggers the pre-ovulatory LH surge.
-Tracking your hormones like estradiol and LH will allow you to identify the days of high fertility leading up to ovulation.
+You can identify a wider fertility window if you use an ovulation test that also detects estrogen.
+In the days leading up to the LH surge, your estrogen level will rise and reaches a threshold that triggers the pre-ovulatory LH surge.
+Tracking your hormones, estrogen and LH, will allow you to identify the days of high fertility leading up to ovulation.

 Other methods of determining when you ovulate, like basal body temperature and the calendar method only inform you that you have already ovulated – after your fertility window closes for that cycle – so are less effective if you want to conceive.